The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Can I make this stir-fry gluten-free?

 Easily.
-Standard soy sauce contains wheat, so swap it 1:1 for tamari or coconut aminos.
+Standard soy sauce contains wheat, so swap it for tamari or coconut aminos at a 1:1 ratio.
 The flavor is nearly identical, and the dish becomes fully gluten-free.
 Coconut aminos add a slightly sweeter note and have a touch less sodium, so adjust to taste.

 Which vegetables are lowest in carbs for stir-fry?

 Broccoli, bok choy, snow peas, bell peppers, and zucchini are all great low-carb picks for a keto stir-fry.
 Carrots are slightly higher in carbs, but still reasonable in small amounts.
-Skip corn, peas, and water chestnuts if you’re tracking net carbs strictly.
+Skip corn, peas, and water chestnuts if you’re strictly tracking net carbs.

 How do I store and reheat keto chicken stir-fry?

 Store in an airtight container in the fridge for up to 3 days.
-Reheat in a hot skillet for 2-3 minutes rather than the microwave — the microwave turns the vegetables soggy.
+Reheat in a hot skillet for 2 to 3 minutes rather than the microwave, which turns the vegetables soggy.
 Freezing isn’t recommended since the vegetables lose their texture when thawed.

 Keto Kung Pao Chicken | 7g Net Carbs